 Additionally, Bernard has been prominently featured in the Observer and the Gleaner, two of Jamaica's leading national newspapers.
 Her television and radio appearances include America's Black Forum, BBC Radio, CNBC's The Dennis Miller Show, C-SPAN's Washington Journal, Court TV's Catherine Crier Live, Good Morning Jamaica, MSNBC, PBS's Evening Exchange and To the Contrary, NPR's Tavis Smiley Show and KLAS FM 89 (Jamaica).
 Previously Bernard leads IWF's Iraqi women's democracy initiative and is the program officer of the Iraqi Women's Educational Institute (IWEI).
 IWEI is a joint project of IWF, the American Islamic Congress, and the Foundation for the Defense of Democracies.
 Since joining IWF, Bernard has worked with the Women's Alliance for a Democratic Iraq, delegations of Iraqi women activists, and others to promote the full economic, social and political participation of Iraqi women as Iraq moves towards its January 2005 elections.

-Bernard has been a driving force in promoting the human rights of women, ethnic and religious minorities.
-She has assisted in the development and implementation of training programs on the pillars of democracy, women's rights and religious freedom, political activism in a democracy, issues of governance, free markets and micro-enterprise.
-Additionally, Bernard has assisted in the development and implementation of briefings for Iraqi women on the Economic Index of Freedom, Literacy, and polling.
+Bernard has been a driving force in promoting the human rights of women, and ethnic and religious minorities.
+She has assisted in developing and implementing training programs on the pillars of democracy, women's rights and religious freedom, political activism in a democracy, issues of governance, free markets, and micro-enterprise.
+Additionally, Bernard has assisted in developing and implementing briefings for Iraqi women on the Economic Index of Freedom, Literacy, and Polling.

-Bernard also has experience in constitutional law, international human rights, international business law, and domestic and international legislative matters with an emphasis on matters pertaining to women, ethnic and religious minorities in emerging democracies.
-Bernard has worked on matters pertaining to or in the Caribbean and Latin America, the Middle East, southern Europe, and sub-Saharan Africa.
-Additionally, Bernard has experience in defending complex federal and state litigation, concentrating on civil and criminal enforcement issues, election law litigation, and white-collar criminal defense.
+Bernard also has experience in constitutional law, international human rights, international business law, and domestic and international legislative matters, emphasizing matters about women and ethnic and religious minorities in emerging democracies.
+Bernard has worked on matters about or in the Caribbean and Latin America, the Middle East, southern Europe, and sub-Saharan Africa.
+Additionally, Bernard has experience defending complex federal and state litigation, concentrating on civil and criminal enforcement issues, election law litigation, and white-collar criminal defense.
 She has extensive experience in matters involving the U.S. Foreign Corrupt Practices Act and the civil and criminal provisions of the U.S. False Claims Act.